 Initially, the GRAVITY fringe tracker did not have any mechanism in place to mitigate the impact of the fringe jumps.
-As described in \citet{Lacour+2019}, the group delay controller had a dead zone of $\pm 3 \pi$ (or $\pm1.5\lambda$), leaving room for 3 stable tracking solutions that fringe jumps could randomly explore.
+As described in \citet{Lacour+2019}, the group delay controller had a dead zone of $\pm 3 \pi$ (or $\pm1.5\lambda$), leaving room for three stable tracking solutions that fringe jumps could randomly explore.
 In November 2022, the real-time controller was upgraded, replacing the slower VME-based implementation \citep{Lacour+2019} by a faster Linux workstation \citep{Abuter+2016,Nowak+2024}.
 This faster fringe tracker made possible the deployment of an improved group delay control algorithm that reduces the dead zone to less than a wavelength, leaving room for exactly one stable tracking solution for the duration of a GRAVITY spectrometer or MATISSE L-band \ac{DIT}.
-The constant set point of the group delay controller is now updated in between the MATISSE \acp{DIT}.
+The constant set point of the group delay controller is now updated between the MATISSE \acp{DIT}.
 The time between updates must remain below the evolution timescale of the dispersion caused by dry air and wet air turbulence.
 If not, when the dispersion shifts by more than a wavelength, the fringe tracker jumps without correction.

-With this new implementation, the fringe jumps happen as often as before, but are detected and corrected in less than half the group delay estimator filter length of 150 elements, i.e. \SI{82.5}{\milli\second} when the integration period is the standard \SI{1.1}{\milli\second}.
+With this new implementation, the fringe jumps happen as often as before, but are detected and corrected in less than half the group delay estimator filter length of 150 elements (i.e. \SI{82.5}{\milli\second} when the integration period is the standard \SI{1.1}{\milli\second}).
 Figure \ref{Fig:JumpLoss} illustrates the theoretical improvement of the fringe contrast, and fringe contrast stability, achieved with the new implementation.

 The amount of water vapour turbulence varies with time and makes the maximum L-band \ac{DIT} dependent on the atmospheric conditions.
-We however do not have yet any analysis comparing the dispersion fluctuations to the precipitable water vapour or humidity, that would let the observer identify when conditions are compatible with absolutely no dispersion-induced fringe jumps.
+However, we do not yet have any analysis comparing the dispersion fluctuations to the precipitable water vapour or humidity, which would let the observer identify when conditions are compatible with absolutely no dispersion-induced fringe jumps.
 Preliminary observations indicate that a line-of-sight precipitable water vapour below \SI{5}{\milli\meter} could be an acceptable threshold.